 »Our experience shows that suppliers are very willing to implement environmental technologies when they become aware of the dangers to people and the planet that their older methods entail.
 Instead of simply testing finished products for hazardous substances, we go down this truly sustainable path together with our suppliers «

 Backgrounds and details here

-VAUDE differentiates in its supply chain between producers (manufacturers of ready-made clothing, Level 1) and material suppliers (Level 2).
+In its supply chain, VAUDE differentiates between producers (manufacturers of ready-made clothing, Level 1) and material suppliers (Level 2).
 We only have a direct (contractual) business relationship with our producers.
-However, to a large extent, we also determine the selection of material suppliers – see "Our supply chain".
+However, we stipulate the selection of material manufacturers to a large extent – see Our Supply Chain.

-As a founding member of the federal government’s "Alliance for Sustainable Textiles" VAUDE is setting a good example and heading in the right direction: In collaboration with the Federal Ministry of Economic Cooperation and Development (BMZ) VAUDE launched the project "Environmental Stewardship in the Textile Supply Chain" in 2015.
+As a founding member of the federal government’s "Partnership for Sustainable Textiles" VAUDE is setting a good example and heading in the right direction: In collaboration with the Federal Ministry of Economic Cooperation and Development (BMZ) VAUDE launched the project "Environmental Stewardship in the Textile Supply Chain" in 2015.
 Within the framework of the Deutsche Entwicklungsgesellschaft DEG, which promotes the “develoPPP.de" program, VAUDE supports material suppliers in introducing sustainable systematic environmental protection and in continuing to improve the measures they already have in place.

 Best Practice examples of participants and discussions with experts help to establish practical relevance for the facility and allay reservations for the participants.

 The improvements achieved by the 8 participating material suppliers were in some cases significant.